patrcoff/blog/README.md

 ### CI/CD

-GH Action to deploy on PR plans below:
+GH Action to deploy on tagged commits; plans below:

 - needs to use ssh and rsync
 - needs to auto-add host to known-hosts (nothing is secret in this repo, it's a public static site blog so there is no security risk here but should be remembered)